dkulundzic/booster-ios-test/BoosterTest/README.md

 ## Git process

-Regarding Git, the flow I use is Git Flow, with PR for submitting new code into `dev`.
+Regarding Git, the flow I use is Git Flow, with PRs for submitting new code into `dev`.

 ## Tests